lhartigan15/LLO8200_spring2021/index.md

 ### Assignments
 Each assignment (problem set) is worth 100 points.
 The problem sets should be uploaded to the async before live session on their given due date.
 All assignment submissions should include two files:
-1. Your .Rmd code file
+1. Your .Rmd code file.
 2. Your "knit" assignment file.
 The knit file can be an html, word, or pdf document (please choose one and do not submit it in multiple formats).

 There may be a penalty for submissions not meeting these requirements.